MaxTianwen/WEB322_Assignment/README.md

 4. Routes Refactoring:
    GET /articles: Fetches all articles from the PostgreSQL database.
    GET /categories: Fetches all categories from the PostgreSQL database.
-   POST /articles/add: Adds a new article to the database.
+   POST /articles/add: Adds a new article to the PostgreSQL database.
-   PUT /articles/:id: Updates an article in the database.
+   PUT /articles/:id: Updates an article in the PostgreSQL database.
-   DELETE /articles/:id: Deletes an article from the database.
+   DELETE /articles/:id: Deletes an article from the PostgreSQL database.

 5. PGadmin 4:
    Adding data to the database can be done either using JS or by converting json file to .csv and adding in PGadmin4